Nazaniiin/AB_Testing/README.md

 Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

+This experience does not affect the existing users enrolled in a course, as they do not see the pop-up message anymore.
+There are a group of students who are already a member of Udacity and might have started/finished a few courses.
+Adding the new pop-up message will probably not affect this group either, as they are already used to Udacity's approach and learning process, and might actually appreciate the honesty of Udacity staff.
+This experiment, however, can affect those who are new to Udacity or have been members but have never taken any courses.
+There is a chance that they might not appreciate the warning, and find it a bit discouraging although logically speaking, the message shows how Udacity is dedicated to deliver the best results and is not only looking for possible revenue.
+Based on these judgments, we do not see a high risk in this experiment; however, since the experiment needs to be run for a few weeks and there might be infrastructure problems or bugs that occur during it, we decided to include 80% of our traffic in the experiment.
+This means out of 40000 views per day, we consider 32000.

-The fraction of traffic we would divert to this experiment is 1.
-We would choose a lower value in case exposing 100% of traffic to the experiment would be of high risk.
-Since nothing regarding potential risks has been mentioned in the definition of the project, we continue with 100% of our traffic.
-Choosing a `Fraction of traffic = 1` and `Pageviews  = 4,741,212`, when we calculate the days needed to run the experiment, we get `duration = 119` days.
+Choosing a `Fraction of traffic = 0.8` and `Pageviews  = 4,741,212`, when we calculate the days needed to run the experiment, we get `duration = 119` days.

 ```
-Duration = 4,741,212 / 40000
+Duration = 4,741,212 / 32000
-         = 118.5
+         = 149
 ```
 This is a very long duration for Udacity to run the experiment and they want this time to be reduced significantly.
 While running A/B tests, it is important to iterate over the metrics chosen until we can reach to a point where running the experiment is not risky and can also give significant results.